 - Community restitution project: work projects on or off campus.

 - Restitution: reimbursement by the student to cover the cost of repair or replacement of damaged or misappropriated property.

 - Relegation to final room selection: student loses the opportunity to participate in the annual room selection (lottery) process.

-- Removal from university housing: required removal from university housing with final approval from the Assistant Dean for Diversity, Equity and Inclusion, and Residential Community Services (or designee) and without the refund of room fees.
+- Removal from university housing: required removal from university housing with final approval from the Director of Residence Life (or designee) and without the refund of room fees.
 Once assigned this sanction, a student must move within a designated time frame (usually 48 hours unless otherwise permitted by the director of residence life & student conduct), after which the removed student cannot enter university housing without permission from the director of residence life & student conduct (or designee).

 - Removal of property: The university can require removal of property that contributes to a harmful environment, for example a hostile sexual environment.

 - University housing relocation: requires the student to move to another room, hall or quad with approval from the Director of Residence Life (or designee).
 Student must relocate within 24 hours, after which they cannot enter the building from which they were removed throughout the term of the sanction without permission from the Director of Residence Life (or designee).